one33se7en/Bug-Bounty/README.md

 1. Focus on one program high paying program with a lot of features.
 2. Focus on main app only don't do recon.
-3. Start by looking for one vulnerability only that is IDOR and Access Control Issues, It is everywhere , easy to find and Impactful.
+3. Start by looking for one vulnerability only and master it and that is IDOR and Access Control Issues, It is everywhere , easy to find and Impactful.

+Don't look for other bugs unless it's on your face, Because jack of all trades, Master of none.
+SO IT'S BETTER TO BE MASTER OF ONE.

+People are making a decent living out of only IDORs and Access Contol Issues.

-### Watch these videos :
+### Watch these videos to make good methodology :
 - https://www.youtube.com/watch?v=BfbS8uRjeAg
 - https://www.youtube.com/watch?v=jTdqM2aO4Ys
 - https://www.youtube.com/watch?v=EeBSqo7N2Bs